 He played three more seasons with the Rangers, scoring 38 goals and 104 points, before retiring in 1951.
 The two-time Stanley Cup winner (with the Canadiens in 1944 and 1946) was inducted into the Hockey Hall of Fame in 1988, in the same class as Lafleur.

 Fast forward to 55 years later, on Aug.
 19, 2016, the Rangers signed free agent forward Jimmy Vesey.
-He was originally a third-round pick of the Nashville Predators in 2012, but he elected to not sign with them after a successful collegiate career at Harvard University.
+He was originally a third-round pick of the Nashville Predators in 2012, but he elected not to sign with them after a successful collegiate career at Harvard University.

 Vesey played in all but six games over the next three seasons for the Rangers.
 He scored 50 goals and 90 points during his time with New York.
 On July 1, 2019, he was traded to the Buffalo Sabres for a third-round pick in the 2021 NHL Entry Draft.